Uncommon Circumstances: Can I Buy Two Houses At The Same Time?

 Happily, there are several loan options available for prospective real estate buyers looking to finance a home purchase if they do not intend to pay for these properties with cash.
 You’ll wish to consider the pros, cons and particulars of each as you review your options here, and if you have further questions, you may want to consult with your loan officer.

 - FHA Loan – Backed by the Federal Housing Administration (FHA), an FHA loan often comes with lower down payments, credit scores and credit history requirements attached.
 However, certain requirements must be met to qualify for an FHA loan, e.g., the property must be FHA appraiser-approved and utilized as your primary residence, not as an investment property or second home.
-Bearing this in mind, you may be able to use an FHA loan for one of your properties (if you yourself plan to occupy it within 60 days of closing) – but not the other.
+Bearing this in mind, you may be able to use an FHA loan for one of your properties (if you yourself plan to occupy it within 60 days of closing).
+However, you can only have one FHA loan out at a time, so you would not be able to use it to purchase your other property.

 - VA Loan – VA loans (which are provided by the Department of Veterans Affairs) are a form of military loan that’s available to qualified service members, spouses and veterans.
 Because the VA offers specific guarantees to private lenders to help underwrite these loans, it reduces potential risk for financial providers and reduces some of the burdens (e.g., in the form of lower interest rates) placed on borrowers.
 But a VA loan cannot be used to obtain an investment property.